SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 * All the companies where you have defined *Christmas card* or *newsletter* as an interest.

 > [!NOTE]
 > In all the selections below, a section tab is also displayed, containing companies and contacts linked to the entries in the selection.
-These might be, for example, customers linked to the sales in a sales selection.
+For example, customers linked to the sales in a sales selection.

 ### Sale